How to think about contract management in an era of rising regulation and compliance enforcement.

 - Is there a migration plan for contracts with long-term value?

-The “To Be” approach: defining how you see things
+The “To Be” approach: Define how contract management will work

-- Identify how you would like for each point in the future business process where information will be captured or created.
+- Identify how you would like for each point in the future contract and business process where information will be captured or created.

 - Determine where you want the multiple points where contracts aggregate.

-- Define user roles, procedures, and business rules been established to capture the necessary information, use guides and templates to determine best practices.
+- Define user roles, procedures, and business rules to capture the necessary information; use guides and templates to determine best practices.

 - Update the compliance policy to comply with all applicable statutes, regulations, and internal policies.

-- Determine how you want the contact to be managed throughout its life cycle.
+- Define how you want contacts to be managed throughout the lifecycle.

 Gather data to develop an accurate assessment of the current situation.
 Simply find the contracts and figure out what is going on with them – what we are the commitments, what are the negotiated benefits, and are there duplication or overlap problems?
-Give them an eye-opener.
+Where are the data gaps where risk grows?